lfapac-open-source-evangelist/translation/Verifiable Credentials, Technical Interoperability/translation.md

 ## Investing in Verifiable Credentials, Technical Interoperability and Open Source

+#### By the Province of British Columbia, Office of the Chief Information Officer August 23, 2022 Blog, Hyperledger Aries, Identity

 ### Our 20 Year Journey
 Like many provinces and territories in Canada, British Columbia (BC) has a long history of providing secure access to online government services.
 We started our journey 20 years ago with the introduction of BCeID, a simple username and password solution.
 A lot has changed since then!